-In this installment of the Employee Spotlight Series, meet our new Director of Experience Design, Doug Hopkins.
-Doug talked to us about his background and career in user experience (UX) design; the critical role of communication and collaboration in digital product strategy and development; and about some of his favorite things.
+In this installment of the Employee Spotlight Series, meet our new Director of Customer Experience (CX) Design, Doug Hopkins.
+Doug talked to us about his background and career in CX/UX design; the critical role of communication and collaboration in digital product strategy and development; and about some of his favorite things.
 Starting at Cloud in May 2022, Doug is a new member of the Cloud team, and we are excited for you to get to know him!

 Cloud Construct: Tell us a bit about your career prior to joining Cloud Construct.